omnai-project/OmnAIView/ARCHITECTURE.md

 ### Context

-For context of the application read the [VISION.md](/VISION.md)
+For context, refer to [VISION.md](/VISION.md) for a detailed explanation on the idea of the software.

 ### Enviroment/ Code setup/ Container Base

-The codebase contains two  main components: an Angular frontend project and an Electron project.
+The codebase contains two  parts: an Angular frontend project and an Electron project.

-The Angular project builds the frontend as a set of static files (html,css,ts) and can be rendered in a browser.
+Within the Angular project, the UI is designed.
+Using the angular build system, a single page application (SPA) is build.
+The resulting set of static files (html,css,ts) and can be served by any webserver so that users can render the page in a browser of their choice.
-The Electron project runs as a desktop application.
-It includes the Angular html file and other modules to display the web view in the locally running application.
+From the Electron project, we can build a desktop application.
+Electron allows to render multiple windows, each window behaving like a browser window.
+The build artefact from the angular project is loaded in one of these windows.
+As a result, we can install the UI as a desktop app as well as handle background processes that are needed for any data communication. to display the web view in the locally running application.
 Furthermore electron provides local system-access (e.g. access to the filesystem) which Angular doesn't.